 How long does your business need to be blogging before you will start to see an ROI?

 They were really curious to know.
-Rumor had it that 50 blog posts was the magic number.
+Rumor had it that 50 blog posts were the magic number.
 So, they decided to put that number to the test.

 Now, they could have decided to write one blog post per week for a year, or once per day for two months.
 However, they decided to get aggressive: they would publish 50 blog posts in just 25 days.